 Costos laborales

 Poland’s skilled labor costs are significantly lower than in Western Europe.
 According to Eurostat data, the average hourly wage for a die casting technician in Poland is €12–€15, compared to €25–€30 in Germany and €20–€24 in the UK.
 This translates to a 30–40% reduction in direct labor costs for die casting projects.
-Importantly, Poland’s workforce is highly skilled—many technicians receive training through vocational schools or apprenticeships with local manufacturers, ensuring quality isn’t compromised for cost.
+En tono rimbombante, Poland’s workforce is highly skilled—many technicians receive training through vocational schools or apprenticeships with local manufacturers, ensuring quality isn’t compromised for cost.

 Ejemplo: A German automotive supplier recently moved part of its die casting production to Poland.
 By relocating, the company reduced its total production costs by 28% while maintaining the same quality standards.
-The savings came from lower labor (40%), rent (50%), y energía (18%) costs—allowing it to offer more competitive pricing to its OEM clients.
+The savings came from lower labor (40%), alquilar (50%), y energía (18%) costs—allowing it to offer more competitive pricing to its OEM clients.

 Polish die casting companies adhere to strict European and international standards to ensure product quality and safety.
 Understanding these standards is crucial when choosing a partner, especially if you’re supplying to regulated industries like automotive or aerospace.

-- Iatf 16949: This is the global standard for automotive quality management systems.
+- IATF 16949: This is the global standard for automotive quality management systems.
 It’s mandatory for any company supplying parts to major OEMs like Ford, GM, or Volkswagen.
 Encima 80% of Tier 1 and mid-size die casting firms in Poland hold IATF 16949 proceso de dar un título.

 - ISO 9001: A general quality management standard that applies to all industries.
 Nearly all die casting companies in Poland (95%+) hold ISO 9001, ensuring consistent processes and customer satisfaction.